MonoidMusician/blog/sources/tmttmt.md

     In particular, having union types (and maybe restriction types) means that you can talk about parts of the AST.

     If I did have row types, I would want to make sure they are not limited to existing constructs of records and variants (product and sum types), there are so many other symmetric tensors to think about!
-    E.g. configuration options tend to come as a record of maybes, but sometimes you need a bunch of things tensored together with `These`{.haskell}, so you know that at least one is specified.
+    [E.g.]{t=} configuration options tend to come as a record of maybes, but sometimes you need a bunch of things tensored together with `These`{.haskell}, so you know that at least one is specified.

 - Function calls cannot be nested, functions are only applied to literals/variables.
   - This is for two reasons: it makes the syntax lighter, and it means that the user was very specific about the order of execution.